scottlamkin/learnyoucouchdb/exercises/couchdbschool/problem.md

 Apache CouchDB!
 You can download CouchDB from `https://couchdb.apache.org/`

 Did you know that CouchDB has excellent docs?
-You can finde them at `http://docs.couchdb.org/`
+You can find them at `http://docs.couchdb.org/`